jhallen/joe-editor/docs/tasks.md

 ### Shell Windows

-If you use Bash, you can hit: ` UP-ARROW and ` DOWN-ARROW to scroll through Bash's history buffer.
-Other keys work as well: try ` A to go to beginning of line or ` E to go to end of line.
+If you use Bash, you can hit: ESC ' UP-ARROW and ESC ' DOWN-ARROW to scroll through Bash's history buffer.
+Other keys work as well: try \` A to go to beginning of line or ESC ' E to go to end of line.
 Unfortunately JOE only emulates a dumb terminal, so you have to use a lot of imagination to do any editing beyond hitting backspace.

-In general, any character quoted with ` is sent to the shell.
+In general, any character quoted with ESC ' is sent to the shell.

 Also sent to the shell: TAB, Backspace, Enter, ^C and ^D.